paolaarm/UPS_API/README.md

 At the "Shared" level that is variables that will be used in both testing and production added the UPS client_id and client_secret, tracking_source, transaction_id and Inquiry_Number (the tracking number).

+settings.json allows you to have variables for different environments.
+In this case I created a set of variables for the testing environment and another set of variables for the production environment.
+In reality only two variables for each.
+* UPS_BASE_URL
+* access token

+4. Back in the HTTP file created a POST request to obtain credentials